vonvista/C5L-GWA-Verifier/database/README.md

 ### Launching the database
 Run `node index.js`.

 It will log a `"Server started at port 3001"` message.
-You may also run `mongo.exe` and find the `BALANGKAS` database.
+You may also run `mongo.exe` and find the `KALATAS` database.

 ### Test
 For testing, you may choose to do `npm install request` and modify the `request.js` file you will run using `node ./request.js`.
 This file will contain the url request that you will send in order to test the mongodb server.